abuehl/abuehl.github.io/_posts/2025-03-24-converting-to-modules.md

     import Core;

 Note that if a class outside of `Core` is used by reference (or a pointer), we now have to import `Core` as well, since we cannot forward declare a class in a module, which is defined in a different module.
-We also cannot use `Core:Forward` outside of `Core`.
+We also cannot *import* `Core:Forward` outside of `Core`.

 Partitions can only be used inside a module anyway and may only be exported by the primary interface of the module (`Core/Module.ixx` in our case).